U.S. probes HCA heart procedures, hospital billing

-(Reuters) - Authorities are probing whether heart procedures performed at HCA Holdings Inc hospitals were medically necessary and are investigating the company’s billing practices, the company said on Monday.
+(Reuters) - U.S. authorities are probing whether heart procedures performed at HCA Holdings Inc hospitals were medically necessary and are investigating the company’s billing practices, the company said on Monday.

-Shares of HCA, the largest U.S. for-profit hospital chain, fell as much as 10 percent after the news.

-HCA, in an unusual move, issued a detailed rebuttal defending itself ahead of the publication of a New York Times article that said a complaint by a nurse at an HCA hospital in Florida led to an internal investigation that uncovered evidence of unnecessary heart procedures being performed at some of the company’s hospitals.

-The review includes ICD billing and medical records at 95 of the company’s 163 hospitals from October 2003 to the present.
+The review will include ICD billing and medical records at 95 of the company’s 163 hospitals from October 2003 to the present.

-A representative for St Jude was not immediately available.
+A representatives for St Jude was not immediately available.
 A Boston Scientific spokesman did not have an immediate comment.
 A Medtronic spokesman declined to comment on an investigation involving another company.

 The reviews were conducted by third-party organizations retained by the company, an HCA spokesman said.